This tutorial compiles list of frequent Git commands for reference purposes.

-Following command will create a new branch with [branch-name].
+Following command will create a new branch with [branch-name] from the current branch.
 Read More

 Switch to another branch

-Following command will to a branch with [branch-name].
+Following command will move HEAD to a branch with [branch-name].
 Read More

 Create a new branch and switch to a new branch

-Following command will create a new branch with [branch-name] and switch to newly created branch as well.
+Following command will create a new branch with [branch-name] from current branch and switch to newly created branch as well.
 Read More

 Connect a new local branch to upstream branch